 As the first Saturday Night Live host of Trump's America, Aziz Ansari was tasked with addressing this week's inauguration and the days to come.
-He was funny, sincere, and critical in his nearly 10-minute monologue, which had appropriately strong words for the racists who've come out of the woodwork since the election.
-Oddly enough, it wasn't the only time the comedian had to be brutally honest last night.
+He was funny, sincere, and critical when he took the Studio 8H stage, sending an appropriately strong message to the racists who've come out of the woodwork since the election.

 Roll the clip above to see Strong and Bennett's Damien Chazelle super fans try not to explode -- and don't even get them started on the perfection that is Westworld.